StefanoMartin/AlphaVantageRB/README.md

 Note that the initialization owns different entry:

-* from: input currency you want to check the value
+* from: input currency you want to check the value (can be a crypto currency)
-* to: output currency you want to see the value
+* to: output currency you want to see the value (can be a crypto currency)
 * symbol: it is a string that denote the stock you want to retrieve.
 * key: authentication key.
 This value cannot be setup if you are initializing a Stock class from a client
 * verbose: used to see the request to Alpha Vantage (default false).
 This value cannot be setup if you are initializing a timeseries from a stock